-Sara Carver-Milne enters her 15th season overall and her 14th year as head coach of the Brown gymnastics program in 2015-16 having coached some of the finest gymnasts in Brown history.
+Sara Carver-Milne enters her 16th year as the head coach of the Brown gymnastics program – and her 17th season overall – in 2017-18 having coached some of the finest gymnasts in Brown history.

 The 2014 season marked the most successful year in Brown gymnastics history, during which Carver-Milne guided the Bears to a second-straight Ivy Classic Championship and the program's first-ever ECAC Championship.
 Brown hosted USA Gymnastics Collegiate Nationals and saw five gymnasts earn a total of nine All-American honors, including an All-Around Championship for Walters.
 Under Carver-Milne's watch, three Bears captured individual bids to the NCAA University Park Regional Championships while Morant was named ECAC Rookie of the Year.

 Carver-Milne led Brown to a 2013 Ivy Classic title, which marked the program's first league crown since 1990.
 The Bears made it to the USAG Collegiate Nationals Team Finals under her watch, and she helped guide Julia Meyer ’13 and Emily Lutfey ’13 to All-American honors, as Meyer was recognized on the beam and Lutfey was recognized on the vault and floor.

 Carver-Milne began her career with the Bears serving as an assistant coach for one year, and was then named Head Coach in 2002.
 She made an immediate impact on her squad as she began to improve the team’s overall performance in every event.
 In 2003, she led Jayne Finst ’04 and Gina Verge ’04 to NCAA Regional all-around competition, and in 2004, led Finst to Regional competition.